Find the Ambulatory Phlebectomy for Superficial Varicose Veins

 A tiny hook is placed into the hole formed by the needle.
 The varicose vein is then removed.
 The type of punctures formed by this treatment forms nearly invisible scars.

 Once the vein has been removed, a compression stocking or bandage will need to be worn for a short time.

 After the Procedure

 You might be encouraged to walk around shortly after your procedure because the leg muscle contractions of surrounding muscles can help rid your body of excess fluid that may have built up there.
 This helps lower your chances of developing dangerous blood clots and can assist in the healing process.
-Many alternative doctors in the medical community that deal with Acupuncture in NYC agree with that the healing process after surgery is never easy.
+Many alternative doctors in the medical community that deal with Acupuncture in NYC agree that the healing process after surgery is never easy.

 Patients are normally able to resume their daily activities in a few days following the procedure.
 However, you should avoid extreme physical exertion like prolonged standing and heavy lifting to ensure that you heal properly.

 Many procedures involve complications, but an ambulatory phlebectomy involves a much lower risk.
 Also, incisions usually heal without forming noticeable scars.

 Contact Fox Vein Experts today to make an appointment.
 Before your procedure, we will go over the entire process with you so that you know exactly what to expect every step of the way.